2026

 Prohibits any person from operating a high-load facility, defined in the bill as a facility whose electricity demand exceeds 25 megawatts that was not operating before July 1, 2026, without first having obtained a certificate of operation from the State Corporation Commission.

-Joshua Thomas (D) Sub
+Joshua Thomas (D) Tabled

-Labor & Commerce Subcommittee #3
+Labor & Commerce Subcommittee #3 vote 9 - 0

 climate HB 377 Support Uniform Statewide Building Code; amendments, energy efficiency and conservation. more...